Straight from my celiac grandma, this gluten free waffles recipe is the best! Dairy free waffle option.

 Every time it wasn't quite right.
 They'd be way to dry and crumble all over the place, OR they would be gummy.
 I don't know which is worse.

-I had all but given up, and then a few summers ago while I was visiting my grandma she made us her gluten free waffles for breakfast.
+I had all but given up, until my grandma made me her gluten free waffles for breakfast.

 They were perfect.

 Crispy on the outside, a bit fluffy on the inside, flexible and not crumbly or dry at all.
 They have great texture and great bite.

 Of course my grandma had nailed a great gluten free waffle recipe.
 She had been making waffles every Saturday morning for decades.

 I loved my grandma’s gluten free waffles so much, I asked her for the recipe.
 She gladly wrote her recipe down for me on a blank 3x5 card from her recipe tin.